 Bethel is best known as a ski town, but the same peaks that appeal to skiers when covered in wintry white are even more spectacular when dressed in vivid autumn hues.
 Leaves reflect in shining mountain lakes, adding to this region's fall beauty.
-Its proximity to the New Hamsphire border makes Bethel a prime destination for those who want to see foliage in the White Mountains, too.
-A fall visit to Bethel puts leaf peepers in the heart of a region noted for scenic driving, hiking, biking and more.
+Its proximity to the New Hampshire border makes Bethel a prime destination for those who want to see foliage in the White Mountains, too.
+A fall visit to Bethel puts leaf peepers in the heart of a region noted for scenic driving, hiking, biking, moose watching and more.

 Best Places to Stay in Bethel, Maine

-The Bethel Inn Resort is located on the village common; it's your choice for fine lodging and resort activities, including golf, tennis and swimming (the outdoor pool is heated year-round).
+- The Bethel Inn Resort has been a fixture on the village common since 1913; it's your choice for fine lodging and resort activities including golf, tennis and swimming (the outdoor pool is heated year-round).

 Nearby Scenic Drives

 During fall foliage season, you'd be hard pressed to find a better home base for scenic driving than Bethel.
 Wind your way through Grafton Notch State Park along Route 26, and don't miss the drive north to Rangeley, Maine, along Route 17: The Height of Land overlook is spectacular.
 The start of New Hampshire's Kancamagus Highway, one of New England's most superb fall drives, is just over an hour away.

 Bethel's Best Local Attractions